Diffusion produces normalcy; lack of diffusion results in chaos. Mother Nature engineered diffusion into

 of the diffusion wave equation (Ponce 1989).
 The diffusion wave equation is an extension of the kinematic wave equation

 that adds a diffusion term, i.e., a second-order term.
-The diffusion coefficient, or kinematic hydraulic diffusivity, originally developed by
+The diffusion coefficient, or kinematic hydraulic diffusivity, originally due by

 Hayami (1951), is: